-In academic year 2020-2021, NYU's decision-making will be guided, first and foremost, by the health and safety of the NYU community.
-Since spring, the University has been developing an evidence-informed, multilayered public health strategy to reduce the risks to our community posed by COVID-19.
+Throughout the 2020-2021 academic year, NYU's decision-making has been guided by the health and safety of the NYU community, adopting an evolving, evidence-informed, multilayered public health strategy to reduce the risks posed by COVID-19.

 Our health strategy also emphasizes the importance of individual and collective responsibility.
-We must recognize that in addition to steps the University takes – testing, the required daily symptom check, contract tracing, restrictions on travel, enhanced cleaning, etc. – each student, faculty member, staff member, and administrator makes a significant impact on the well-being of the entire NYU community by wearing a mask, by complying with physical distancing, and by practicing good hand hygiene.
+In addition to steps the University takes—testing, the required daily symptom check, contract tracing, restrictions on travel, enhanced cleaning, etc.—each student, faculty member, staff member, and administrator makes a significant impact on the well-being of the entire NYU community by wearing a mask, physical distancing, and practicing good hand hygiene.

 We are in this together, and together we must keep each other safe.